Ressurected-Bird/RouterExpoloit/README.md

 # RouterExpoloit-
-A python Script to Attach the Router and ohter sub-system
+A python Script to attack the router and other subsystem
+# Version
+Currently in development stage